Need better coverage? Learn how to switch car insurance today.

 With these three things in place, you can switch policies while minimising the amount of time you spend without insurance.
 After this, actually making the switch is easy.

-Step by step guide to changing car insurance companies
+Step-by-step guide to changing car insurance companies

-- Decide you want to look at other options.
+- Decide that you want to look at other options.
 Whether you feel like your premiums are too high, your cover is insufficient or that your car insurance just isn’t right for any other reason, deciding to look around is the first step.

 - Compare car insurance online to find a new policy that’s right for you.